bright/new-www/content/our-areas/healthcare-software-development.md

 ### remote patient monitoring solutions

-**Our healthcare software development company** uses advanced **cloud computing** to develop **EHR software solutions** that enable secure, real-time access to patient records.
+**Our healthcare digital products agency** uses advanced **cloud computing** to develop **EHR software solutions** that enable secure, real-time access to patient records.
 As **healthcare technology company** we design systems  to comply with HIPAA and GDPR, ensuring secure and efficient management of health information and patient data.
 Additionally, we provide the capability to access data even when offline, enhancing accessibility and reliability

 ### EHR (Electronic health record) solutions